 Commonly Asked Questions About Sphenocath ®

-SPG block stands for sphenopalatine ganglion block.
+- SPG block stands for sphenopalatine ganglion block.
 The sphenopalatine ganglion is a collection of nerve cells located just under the tissue lining the back of the nose.
 By applying a local anesthetic to the area, nerve impulses can be temporarily blocked, providing relief from various types of pain.
-Temporarily blocking function of the SPG can provide prompt, and sometimes sustained, relief of pain.
-The patented SphenoCath ® is designed to quickly and comfortably deliver medication to the area of the sphenopalatine ganglion.
+Temporarily blocking the function of the SPG can provide prompt, and sometimes sustained, relief of pain.
+The patented SphenoCath® is designed to quickly and comfortably deliver medication to the area of the sphenopalatine ganglion.

-Some patients experience a minor discomfort when the small, soft SphenoCath ® is inserted into the nose, but the procedure is not painful when performed correctly.
+- Some patients experience minor discomfort when the small, soft SphenoCath® is inserted into the nose, but the procedure is not painful when performed correctly.
 In the past, SPG block was accomplished with a long needle through the side of the head or with a stiff, cotton-tipped applicator through the nose.
-The patented SphenoCath ® uses no needles and is designed to be comfortable and safe for patients.
+The patented SphenoCath® uses no needles and is designed to be comfortable and safe for patients.

-SPG block using the SphenoCath ® takes 2-3 minutes.
-Patients are encouraged to remain in a flat or reclined position for 10-15 minutes afterwards to maximize the benefit of the procedure.
+- SPG block using the SphenoCath® takes 2-3 minutes.
+Patients are encouraged to remain in a flat or reclined position for 10-15 minutes afterward to maximize the benefit of the procedure.

 - The medication choice is up to your healthcare provider.
 Most practitioners perform SPG block using a local anesthetic such as lidocaine, the same or similar medication that is injected by a dentist or used to anesthetize a laceration before stitches.
 With the SphenoCath®, however, no needles are used.
 The medication is absorbed through the lining of the nose.

 - What are the side effects or risks with the SphenoCath®?